microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 | `Matrix::Load(ByteAddressBuffer)` | `Thread`              | any                    |
 | `Matrix::Load(*)`                 | `Wave`, `ThreadGroup` | `RowMajor`, `ColMajor` |

+The matrix `Load` methods create a new matrix of the specified dimensions and fill the matrix by reading data from the supplied source.
+Thread scope matrices can only be read from `ByteAddressBuffer` objects.
+Wave scope matrices can be read from `[RW]ByteAddressBuffer` objects or `groupshared` arrays.
+When read from `[RW]ByteAddressBuffer` objects the data is assumed to already be in the expected target data format.
+When read from `groupshared` memory, the data may be in any arithmetic or packed data type.
+If the type mismatches the target data type of the matrix a data conversion is applied on load.

 This operation may be called in divergent control flow when loading a thread scope matrix, and must be called in uniform control flow when loading a wave scope matrix.